anticomputer/ovpn-mode/README.md

 ![ovpn-mode screenshot](ovpn-mode.png?raw=true "ovpn-mode")

+You can see a demo of the UI in action at https://www.youtube.com/watch?v=kIs8wSWXIHE

 ## general usage
 `M-x ovpn` will pop you into the default configuration directory and list any existing .ovpn files from there.
 You can then interact with that listing with the following single key commands: